SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

 #### Endpoints

-As mentioned above, the attack is only successful if the client authenticates to an endpoint other than the token endpoint.
-If the client wants to send a token request to  A-AS, it will send the token request to H-AS, thus, the attacker cannot obtain the client assertion.
+As mentioned above, the attack is only successful if the client authenticates to an endpoint other than the token endpoint at A-AS.

-As detailed in {{research.ust}}, the attack is possible if the client authenticates with such client assertions at the following endpoints of
+This is because if the client sends a token request to A-AS, it will use A-AS' token endpoint as published by A-AS and hence, send the token request to H-AS, i.e., the attacker cannot obtain the client assertion.

-A-AS:
+As detailed in {{research.ust}}, the attack is confirmed to be possible if the client authenticates with such client assertions at the following endpoints of A-AS, but note that this list may not be exhaustive:

-- Pushed Authorization Endpoint
+- Pushed Authorization Endpoint (see {{?RFC9126}})
-- Token Revocation Endpoint
+- Token Revocation Endpoint (see {{?RFC7009}})
-- CIBA Backchannel Authentication Endpoint
+- CIBA Backchannel Authentication Endpoint (see {{OpenID.CIBA}})
-- Device Authorization Endpoint
+- Device Authorization Endpoint (see {{?RFC8628}})

 #### Further Notes